Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Main results

-Translational invariance is an important physical condition, but from a theoretical perspective it introduces a slight technical complication that we have to address.
-Usually the computational complexity of a problem is measured with respect to the input size, e.g., a problem is in P if it can be solved in time growing polynomially with the input size.
-For nontranslationally invariant local Hamiltonians, the input size is a polynomial in the system size (as a polynomial number of terms need to be specified), and hence we may equally use the system size to measure the computational complexity.
-For translationally invariant local Hamiltonians, however, the input size is the logarithm of the system size (the number of bits to represent the system size), and hence in this case an exponential-time algorithm (with respect to the input size) is ``efficient'' in the sense that its running time grows polynomially with the system size.
+Translational invariance introduces a slight technical complication that we have to deal with.
+Normally, the computational complexity is measured in terms of the input size, e.g., a decision problem is in \P~if it can be solved in polynomial time in the input size.
+Without translational invariance, the input size of a (not necessarily geometrically) local Hamiltonian is polynomial in the system size (as a polynomial number of terms must be specified) so that the computational complexity can be equivalently measured in terms of the system size.
+With translational invariance, the input size of a geometrically local Hamiltonian is the logarithm of the system size (the number of bits required to represent the system size).
+In this case, an exponential-time algorithm (in the input size) is efficient in the sense that its running time is polynomial in the system size.

-For translationally invariant lattice Hamiltonians, the notion of hardness is QMA$_\mathrm{EXP}$-complete, which for brevity we do not formally define here.
-Serious readers should go to the original reference \cite{GI13} for its definition based on quantum Turing machines.
-Colloquially, QMA$_\mathrm{EXP}$-complete (with respect to the input size) means QMA-complete with respect to the system size.
-This ``definition'' is of course imprecise, but you do not lose any conceptual messages in the following if you use it.